We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 • vacation, sick, and parental leave

-Most therapy will cost the same whether it’s in person or online.
-However, you might save money in other areas related to seeing a therapist in person, like costs for transportation or child care.
+Also, with online therapy, you might save additional money by not having other costs involved when seeing a therapist in person, like transportation or child care.

 Finding low cost mental health professionals can be a challenge at first, but there are plenty of resources available.
 Remember that your mental health is just as important as your physical health, and it shouldn’t have to take a toll on your finances.